minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 After the pre-cleaning process through the scripts, only Individual and PAC contributions were kept which were allocated to incumbents.
 Using the OpenSecrets RealCodes #footnote(
-  "which can be found under https://www.opensecrets.org/downloads/crp/CRP_Categories.txt", ), only the non-negative contributions contributions from pro-environmental and anti-environmental (fossil fuel) sources were kept.
+  "which can be found at https://www.opensecrets.org/downloads/crp/CRP_Categories.txt", ), only the non-negative contributions contributions from pro-environmental and anti-environmental (fossil fuel) donors were kept.

 == Merging <merging>

 To merge the three types of aforementioned data together, two types of merges (or joins, synonymous in R) were done.
-About 60% of the data was able to be merged together based on a set of Unique Identifiers, which was Bioguide ID for the rollcall data.
-Post primary merge, the rest of the data, which was not able to be merged was filtered out and merged based on the `fedmatch` @fedmatch package's functions `fuzzy_match` and `fuzzy_join` functions as shown in the code block in @rollcall.
+About 60% of the data was able to be merged together based on a set of Unique Identifiers, which was Bioguide ID for the roll-call data.
+Post primary merge, the rest of the data, which was not able to be merged was filtered out and merged based on the `fedmatch` @fedmatch package's functions `fuzzy_match` and `fuzzy_join` functions as shown in @fuzzyjoin in @roll-call.
 Finally, the two merged dataframes were concatinated.

 Finally, only about 30 representatives were not able to be merged and thus removed.
 The reason for this is because these anomalies either joined or left